 — Emily Seawright (@cantseawright) November 26, 2017

 Though the banners are tongue-in-cheek (we hope), we love the way that Emily chose to subtly subvert the message that settling down is The Way To Be.
 Her placard rejoices in herself as an individual, rather than because she just happens to be getting married or having babies.
-Amazingly, in 2017, women can hope to aspire to more than these honourable yet predictable goals.
+Amazingly, in this day and age, women can hope to aspire to more than these honourable yet predictable goals.

 Needless to say, the good folk of Twitter absolutely loved Emily’s stance.
 Her tweet sharing the photo has received more than 55,000 re-tweets and 300,000 likes at the time of writing.
 Better still, it inspired many people to share their own versions of singled out Christmas cards…